-‘Dragon Ball Super’ Manga Explained Jiren’s Past And How He Joined The Tournament of Power
+‘Dragon Ball Super’ Manga Explained Jiren’s Past And How He Joined The Tournament Of Power

 — Todd Blankenship (@Herms98) November 17, 2017

-Belmond knows how much of a great asset Jiren will be in the Tournament of Power.
+Belmond knows how much of an asset Jiren will be in the Tournament of Power.
 Therefore, the God of Destruction insisted.
 He bribed Jiren by granting his only wish if he wins the tournament.
 Thus, the formidable warrior agreed under one condition; he has to return to Universe 11 if any trouble occurs.

 Now, Belmond’s request somehow gives us a glimpse of what Jiren the Grey wishes for.
 Is the God of Destruction referring to Jiren’s home?
-Well, Belmond’s conditions somehow apply to a particular location.
+Belmond’s conditions somehow apply to a particular location.

-The Dragon Ball Super manga gave us a deeper meaning to appreciate the characters we adore in the Tournament of Power.
+The Dragon Ball Super manga gave fans a deeper meaning to appreciate the characters they adore in the Tournament of Power.
 Knowing Jiren’s past makes viewers understand the deeper side of their role in the arc.

 [Featured Image bu Phát Hữu | Flickr | Cropped and Resized | Public Domain]